MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-as-select-transact-sql.md

 ### D. Use CREATE EXTERNAL TABLE AS SELECT exporting data as parquet
 **Applies to:** [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)]

  The following example creates a new external table named `ext_sales` that uses the data from the table `SalesOrderDetail` of `AdventureWorks2019` database.
+Note that the [allow polybase export configuration option](../../database-engine/configure-windows/allow-polybase-export.md) must be enabled.

 The result of the SELECT statement will be saved on S3-compatible object storage previously configured and named `s3_eds`, and proper credential created as `s3_dsc`.
 The parquet file location will be `<ip>:<port>/cetas/sales.parquet` where `cetas` is the previously created storage bucket.